treeverse/lakeFS/docs/quickstart/repository.md

    ![Setup Done]({{ site.baseurl }}/assets/img/setup_done.png)

-1. Follow the link and go to the login screen
+1. Follow the link and go to the login screen:

    ![Login Screen]({{ site.baseurl }}/assets/img/login.png)

 ## Create the repository

-1. Use the credentials from step #2 to login as an administrator
+1. Use the credentials from the previous step to log in as an administrator.

-1. Click `Create Repository`
+1. Click _Create Repository_.

    ![Create Repository]({{ site.baseurl }}/assets/img/create_repo_local.png)

-   A [repository](../understand/branching-model.md#repositories) is lakeFS's basic namespace, akin to S3's Bucket (read more about the data model [here](../understand/branching-model.md)).
+1. Fill in a repository name.

+1. Under _Storage Namespace_, enter `local://`.

-   Since we're using the `local` block adapter, the value used for `Storage Namespace` should be a static `local://`.
+   In this tutorial, the underlying storage for lakeFS is the local disk.
+Accordingly, the value for _Storage Namespace_ should simply be `local://`.
-   For a deployment that uses S3 as a block adapter, this would be a bucket name with an optional prefix, e.g. `s3://example-bucket/prefix`.
+   For a deployment that uses an object store as the underlying storage, this would be a location in the store, e.g. `s3://example-bucket/prefix`.
-   Notice that lakeFS will only manage the data written under that prefix.
-All actions on the managed data must go through lakeFS endpoint.
-   Data written directly to the bucket under different paths will be accessible in the same way it was before.
    {: .note .note-info }

+1. Click _Create Repository_.

 ### Next steps

 You just created your first lakeFS repository!
-Go to [Copy Files](add_data.md) for adding data to your new repository.
+You can now [add some data](add_data.md) to it.